top of page

 'Hmm-seems everything is filled with darkness!’ she breathed a long breath.

-When Ashutosh came close to the kitchen room, Arati wiping the salty water droplets from her forehead asked, ‘Wh-what news?’
+When Ashutosh came to the kitchen room, Arati wiping the salty water droplets from her forehead asked, ‘Wh-what news?’

 'So?!
 What’s the big deal?’ she gave the statement arrogantly.